-The case management agency (CMA), direct services agency (DSA) and individual/legally authorized representative (LAR) must complete and sign Form 3849-A, Specifications for Adaptive Aids/Medical Supplies/Minor Home Modifications, to signify agreement with the specifications.
+The case management agency (CMA), direct services agency (DSA) and individual or legally authorized representative (LAR) must complete and sign Form 3849-A, Specifications for Adaptive Aids/Medical Supplies/Minor Home Modifications, to signify agreement with the specifications.
 Form 3660 is not required to accompany an IPC revision that adds only the cost of obtaining specifications to the IPC.

-The DSA must submit Form 3660, along with specifications and bids for any MHM with a cost of $1,000 or higher, to the CMA.
+The DSA must submit Form 3660, along with specifications and bids for any MHM that cost $1,000 or more, to the CMA.
 The case manager must issue an IPC revision or IPC renewal to obtain a service authorization from the Texas Health and Human Services Commission (HHSC) for the proposed MHM.

-For MHMs with a cost of $1,000 or higher, a DSA must obtain comparable bids for the requested MHM from three vendors.
+For MHMs that cost $1,000 or more, a DSA must obtain comparable bids for the requested MHM from three vendors.
 Comparable bids describe the MHM and any associated items or modifications identified in an assessment for an MHM.
 A bid must:

 - state the total cost of the requested MHM;

-- include the name, address and telephone number of the vendor;
+- include the name, address and phone number of the vendor;

 - include a complete description of the MHM and any associated items or modifications as identified in a written assessment, which may include pictures or other descriptive information from a catalog, website or brochure; and